 “Well then, go ahead and take it all in.”
 He walked back next to her and wondered what had gotten into her… She’d been around these places for quite a while now – but maybe she never stopped to look at it for what it is… Something that’s not worth doing in Reval – the life in the city had gotten so busy and messy and ugly that there hardly was anything there to appreciate…

-Of course, in every part of the city, there were little neighborhoods of people – and they remained in-tact because of their hidden kindness towards each other… But in downtown – where Eysin likely had lived at – there was little kindness to see… So, it was better to ignore the surroundings – and for quite a while – until that day – she had done the same here – just to not get depressed by the darkness and cruelty of the world – but for it had missed how life on Oeselia was completely different.
+Of course, in every part of the city, there were little neighbourhoods of people – and they remained in tact because of their hidden kindness towards each other… But in downtown – where Eysin likely had lived at – there was little kindness to see… So, it was better to ignore the surroundings – and for quite a while – until that day – she had done the same here – just to not get depressed by the darkness and cruelty of the world – but for it had missed how life on Oeselia was completely different.

 The powerful forest, the forest that heals.
 People live here.
 Villages and private homes, the Aetelbaers mansions, and Vinu Laos’ estates.
 The apple orchard and the insane parties people throw there, having a great time at good times.
 Most people here knew each other, and on most days were getting along quite well.
 There were no feuds – what a wonderful time to be alive…